 Verna Moore: Verna and Murphy Moore owned the Harbor Inn (now Shipwrecked) from 1945-1975.
 Verna died more than 20 years ago in her house/cabin on County EE.
-Verna usually appears when something is not up to pars or about to go wrong.
+Verna usually appears when something is not up to par or is about to go wrong.
 She has been seen walking through the dining room, keeping an eye on things.
 She has also been heard in the basement.
-The current owner's son, alone in the basement one evening heard a woman talking.
+The current owner's son, alone in the basement one evening, heard a woman talking.
 Thinking a customer had wandered down behind him, he turned around to find no one there.
-She is not to be feared, as she is very nice and gentle spirit.
+She is not to be feared, as she is a very nice and gentle spirit.

 Jason: Jason was a boy rumored to be the illegitimate son of Al Capone.
 He was found hung in Shipwrecked's attic in the 1920s.
 It is believed he was murdered because he was about to turn Capone in to the authorities.
 Jason has been seen in the attic (less frequently now that the attic has been renovated), and on the roof.
 He appears so lifelike, previous owners have reported calls from passersby, who upon spotting the boy on the roof thought he was trapped and called the bar to get him help.

 Missing Federal Agents: During the 1920's two revenuers, or IRS agents, came to the Inn to question Al Capone.
 They were not seen again.
 Perhaps they were shown the tunnels.